 Disclaimer: I have been thinking about writing a post like this for a while now.
 But I wasn't really sure how to go about it.
 Would it be too much information?
 Would people want to know?
 But, after talking it through with Boyfriend I think it's really important that I share my experiences with you.
-Woman to Women
+Woman to Women.

 So this is a big fat disclaimer.
 THIS POST IS ABOUT CONTRACEPTIVES AND WILL BE VERY HONEST.
 If you do not want to read this post, click off now, I will absolutely understand.